 IFERROR Function in VBA

 It is a crime to expect the code to function without throwing any error.
 To handle errors in VBA, we have several ways using statements like On Error Resume Next VBA, On Error Resume Goto 0, On Error GoTo Label.
 VBA error handlers can only proceed further to the next line of code.
-But in case if the calculation doesn’t happen, we need to replace the error with some other identity word.
-In this article, we will see how to achieve this by using VBA IFERROR Function in excel.
+But if the calculation does not happen, we need to replace the error with another identity word.
+In this article, we will see how to achieve this by using the VBA IFERROR Function in excel.

 How to use IFERROR in VBA?

-The thing to remember here is it is not a VBA function rather just as a worksheet function.
+The thing to remember here is it is not a VBA function but rather just a worksheet function.

 For example, take the above data only for a demonstration.